-Qlucore Projection Score aids better visualization of large data sets
+Qlucore announces aid to better visualisations of large data sets

-Qlucore Projection Score indicates the usefulness of a Principal Component Analysis (PCA) representation
+New traffic-light Qlucore Projection Score indicates the usefulness of a Principal Component Analysis (PCA) representation

-Historically, scientists and researchers have been faced with a problem when looking at visualizations of large amounts of data, of whether the patterns they are seeing are statistically valid, or random.
-Qlucore Projection Score is a unique functionality within Qlucore Omics Explorer that provides scientists and researchers with information on how accurately the visual representation is actually portraying data.
+Historically, scientists and researchers have been faced with a problem when looking at visualisations of large amounts of data, of whether the patterns they are seeing are statistically valid, or random.
+Qlucore Projection Score is a unique functionality that will be available in the new version of Qlucore Omics Explorer 3.0.
+Projection Score will provide the user with information on how accurately the visual representation is actually portraying data.

-The Qlucore Projection Score technique is the brain child of Qlucore co-founder Magnus Fontes.
+The patent-pending Qlucore Projection Score technique is the brain child of Qlucore co-founder Magnus Fontes.
 It allows detailed comparison of representations obtained by PCA corresponding to different variable subsets, e.g., those obtained by variance filtering of a large data set.
-The goal of exploratory visualization is to find a representation from which interpretable and potentially interesting information can be extracted, that is, one that contains structures and patterns that are likely to be non-random.
+The goal of exploratory visualisation is to find a representation from which interpretable and potentially interesting information can be extracted, that is, one that contains structures and patterns that are likely to be non-random.
 By following the evolution of the projection score in real time during variance filtering, the user can easily find the variable subset (and thus implicitly the variance cut-off) giving the most informative representation.